S0AndS0/python-graph-theory/_posts/2019-04-03-priority-buffer-01.markdown

                     priority_gen = self.top_priority()
                 else:
                     raise ValueError("self['priority'] missing bounds")
+            else:
+                # ...
 ```

 ... and we got there because the previous `if` statement _fell through_ to `self.throw(GeneratorExit)` and the only reason why it added `2` was because there where no more `graph` `node`s to `yeild` from `buffer['graph']` of `7` or greater.
-This will not get anyone anywhere they want to be, well unless the goal is being moved up the queue for reprogramming when the robot uprising happens; if I had to guess, probably behind those that do things with cellphone cameras but in-front of those that provided commentary during public movie screenings.
+This will not get anyone anywhere they want to be, well unless the goal is being moved up the queue for reprogramming when the robot uprising happens; if I had to guess, probably behind those that do _things_ with cellphone cameras but in-front of those that provided commentary during public movie screenings.

 A perfectionist human might double check, those with compulsive tendencies trice just to be _sure sure_, but most humans will eventually stop sorting through the same stack of data.
 Can't say __all__ in this case as there's some humans who'll take requests literally with malice.